 The workshop was a beta round before an official course launch.
-The aim was to gather feedback so I can improve and tweak the content, so it’s the best it can be before it’s available to buy.
-And that feedback has been invaluable.
+The aim was to gather feedback so I can improve and tweak the content.

-But ‘failures’ like this aren’t the disaster we first believe.
+But ‘failures’ like this are never the disaster we first believe.
 They make us stronger.
 They’re an opportunity.
 A chance to accept responsibility.
 To put it right for the customers involved, and learn so you can make it even better next time around.

 And yes these challenges can trigger those old fears and stories we have about ourselves.
 But it’s what you choose to do afterwards that counts.

 For me, I brushed myself off, picked myself back up and put that mind monkey back in its box, where it belongs.